dask/hdfs3/docs/source/examples/word-count.rst

 -----

 In this example, we'll use the `hdfs3` library to count the number of words in text files (Enron email dataset, 6.4 GB) stored in HDFS.
+This example just uses a single Python process on one node of the cluster.
+It does not involve distributed computation.

 Copy data from S3 into HDFS: